SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 >
 > 16.5.2 Proportion of businesses that had at least one contact with a public official and that paid a bribe to a public official, or were asked for a bribe by those public officials during the previous 12 months

+This target is interpreted to cover research about reducing corruption reducing bribery

+Corruption is understood as the abuse of entrusted power for private gain or abuse of public office for private gain.
+Bribery is the offer or exchange of money, services or other valuables to influence the judgement or conduct of a person in a position of entrusted power.

 This query consists of X phrases.

 ```py